 - Install ductwork for AC and/or forced air heat.

 Congratulations!
-You’re ready to begin with finish work.
+You’re ready to begin with finishing the work.

-You don’t want to make changes at this stage, but if there’s something that really bothers you, this is the last chance.
-Once the sheetrock goes up, changes can become really expensive to make.
+You don’t want to make changes at this stage, but if there’s something that bothers you, this is the last chance.
+Once the sheetrock goes up, changes can become expensive to make.

-And once the drywall goes up, you’ll really be able to feel the space!
+And once the drywall goes up, you’ll be able to feel the space!

 - Install insulation.
-If the bathroom has any outside walls you’ll want to insulate them.
-Also, you may want insulation in interior partitions and floor to reduce any sound transmission.
+If the bathroom has any outside walls, you’ll want to insulate them.
+Also, you may want insulation in interior partitions and floor to reduce sound transmission.